alessiofrittoli/crypto-buffer/README.md

 ##### `stringToBytes`

 The `stringToBytes` function converts a string into an Array of bytes (`number[]`).
-It leverages the [stringToBuffer](#stringtobuffer) utility to handle string-to-binary conversion, ensuring compatibility with both browser and Node.js environments.
+It leverages the [stringToBinary](#stringToBinary) utility to handle string-to-binary conversion, ensuring compatibility with both browser and Node.js environments.
 The resulting array represents the byte values of the input string.

 <details>